 The Group's strategic plan has evolved to deliver a portfolio of at home testing products and complimentary guidance on the Company's digital platform which the Board believes will deliver shareholder value in the future.
-As the cash generative COVID revenue stream has fallen a detailed review of overheads was undertaken and the cost base reduced to ensure the continuing financial stability of the business.
-The Directors continue to operate the business within tight budgetary control and in line with regulatory requirements.
+As the cash generative COVID revenue stream has fallen the Directors continue to operate the business within tight budgetary control and in line with regulatory requirements.